 - Now lower the stem wand down to heat the milk.
 Note, do not have the steam wand too far into the milk, just enough to stop the hissing noise.

-- Turn your steam off when milk temperature reaches 60 degrees Celsius and remove from steam wand.
-The temperature will continue to rise close to 70 degrees Celsius.
+- Turn your steam off when milk temperature reaches 65 degrees Celsius (approx 55 degree for Alt Milk), and remove from steam wand.
 This is the correct pouring temperature and at this temperature you receive maximum flavour characteristics.

 - Keep your milk circulating moving the jug in small steady circles.
 This will keep the milk and thinner delicate milk combined.